Flipez/gl/README.md

 $ gl

 Commands:
-  gl help [COMMAND]  # Describe available commands or one specific command gl issues          # handle issues of the project gl mr              # handle merge requests of the project
+  gl global          # commands unrelated to the current project gl help [COMMAND]  # Describe available commands or one specific command gl issues          # handle issues of the project gl mr              # handle merge requests of the project